-The Sisters of Mary are an independent, Christian humanitarian institution devoted to helping the poor in the third world.
-It was founded by Aloysius Schwartz.
-The Sisters have been operating their charitable programmes for more than fifty years in the poor communities of large and overcrowded cities.
+The Sisters of Mary are an independent, Christian humanitarian institution devoted to helping the poor in the developing world.
+The Sisters have been operating their charitable programmes for more than fifty years in the poorest communities of large and overcrowded cities.

-The Sisters of Mary consist of more than 370 Sisters who operate their charitable programmes in the Philippines, South Korea, Mexico, Guatemala, Brazil, Honduras and Tanzania.
-In each country, the Sisters work to not only give children a safe roof over their heads, food, and education, but also to prepare them in their culture and environment for a better future in their own country.
+The Sisters of Mary consist of more than 370 Sisters who operate their charitable programmes in the Philippines, Mexico, Guatemala, Brazil, Honduras and Tanzania.
+In each country, the Sisters are devoted to giving the impoverished children they help a better future by providing a safe roof over their heads, food, healthcare and education.

 Monsignor Aloysius Schwartz, a missionary priest who dedicated his life to helping poor children, founded the Sisters of Mary on August 15, 1964 to serve the poorest of the poor.
 The Sisters of Mary owe their name to the Banneux pilgrimage site in Belgium, where the mother of God is honoured as the benefactress of the poor.
 The motto of the Sisters is 'Let us serve the Lord with joy!'

-The Sisters of Mary are recognized as a congregation by decree of the Catholic Church, and have the consideration of the Church as well as the State.
+The Sisters of Mary are recognised as a congregation by decree of the Catholic Church, and have the consideration of the Church as well as the State.
 They are headquartered in Biga, near Manila in the Philippines.

-Sister Michaela took over from Father Schwartz in running the programmes in 1992 and from 2011 she was supported on a day to day basis by Sister Maria Cho.
-Sister Michaela passed away in March 2019.
-Sister Maria as Superior General directs the congregation as well as all the institutions they run.
+Sister Michaela took over from Father Schwartz in running the programmes in 1992 and from 2011 she was supported on a day-to-day basis by Sister Maria Cho.
+Sister Michaela died in March 2019.
+Sister Maria as Superior General directs the congregation as well as all the humanitarian programmes they run.